vuxcode/pr1-project-loke-nordlander-olsson/README.md

 11/15 - Found a bug with the healing system that had been there for a while.
 Fixed it.

+12/02 - It has gotten a bit tiring to work on this project with only a few weeks left.
+My head is just full of new information.

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.